camronCollinsworth/BenderVision/README.md

 Latest release of lane detection to be used on Bender

+You absolutely will get error messages.
+Just ignore them.

 To get started ensure that you have python 3 and pip3 then, clone the repo.
 After that, give permissions to the install and run scripts with the following command:

 $ chmod 777 *.sh